doersino/nyum/README.md

 TL;DR: See the example recipes in `_recipes/`.

 Each recipe **begins with YAML front matter specifying its title**, how many servings it produces, whether it's spicy or vegan or a favorite, the category, an image (which must also be located in the `_recipes/` directory), and other information.
-Most of these are optional!
+Scroll down a bit for a list of possible entries – most of these are optional!

 The **body of a recipe consists of horizontal-rule-separated steps, each listing ingredients relevant in that step along with the associated instruction**.
 Ingredients are specified as an unordered list, with ingredient amounts enclosed in backticks (this enables the columns on the resulting website – if you don't care about that, omit the backticks).
 The instructions must be preceded with a `>`.
 Note that a step can also solely consist of an instruction.

 *You've got the full power of Markdown at your disposal – douse your recipes in [formatting](https://github.com/doersino/nyum/blob/main/_recipes/kkaennipjeon.md), include a picture for each step, and use the garlic emoji as liberally as you should be using garlic in your cooking!*

+<sub>(Before building this tool, I had been using a custom LaTeX template built on top of the [cuisine](https://ctan.org/pkg/cuisine?lang=en) package, which enforces a three-column, relevant-ingredients-next-to-instructions structure.
+[In the process of graduating from university, I found myself contemporaneously graduating from wanting to use LaTeX for everything, which was part of the impetus for building this tool.]
+I've found this structure to be more useful than the more commonly found all-ingredients-first-then-a-block-of-instructions approach.)</sub>

+#### Example

 ```markdown
 ---